 We need the support of the community to make this dream a reality.
 In 1966, the “race to space” dominated national headlines and funding came from the federal government.
 In 2017, those types of funding programs are almost non-existent, or, if available at all, focus on larger, more urban areas.
 No single source of funding currently exists.
 The center is the only planetarium in Schuylkill County and serves as the area’s astronomical hub.
 Without the Center, students and the community must travel over one hour away to visit another planetarium.

 With your support, the Motivational Science Center at Pottsville Area High School can continue to educate and inspire for years to come.
 This year we have already served over 500 community members during the public open houses, coordinated 10 private tours, and donated “A Night Under the Stars” prize packages to local fundraising auctions.
-The schedule of events for the 2[phone redacted] school year is currently being finalized and we are excited to host the upcoming Great American Solar Eclipse.
+The schedule of events for the 2017-2018 school year is currently being finalized and we are excited to host the upcoming Great American Solar Eclipse.

 Great American Solar Eclipse - The event will take place at the Motivational Science Center on Monday August 21, 2017 from 11:30am-5:00pm.
 Weather permitting, participants will be able to safely view a partial solar eclipse from the observatory.